filecoin-project/fvm-specs/07-errors.md

 Syscall error numbers (`ErrorNumber`) are returned by syscalls to actors.
 They indicate that the syscall failed (without any side effects).
-The actor may choose to handle the error and continue, or abort (usually with one of the
+The actor may choose to handle the error and continue, or abort (usually with one of the standard non-zero exit codes).

 A return value of "0" means that the syscall succeeded.